jegfish/ram-dev-env/README.md

 https://linuxize.com/post/how-to-install-virtualbox-guest-additions-in-ubuntu/

+##### Improve screen resolution/quality

+In the menu bar of the running VM window, select View.
+Then select "Virtual Screen 1".
+Then resize it to a higher resolution.
+From now on it should automatically adjust the resolution based on the window size, and give you higher resolution.

 ##### Enable clipboard sharing

 In the main VirtualBox window with your list of VMs, select your Robotics at Maryland VM, then click "Settings".